fdut/file-download-callableflow/README.md

 Otherwise, just return to the Dashboard, You can start the flow from there, as outlined in the Test the flow step.

-9. Test Flow
+## Test the flow

+- Go to your App Connect on Cloud
 - In the API Flow click on **Manage**
     ![manage](images/manage.jpg)
 - Go bottom and in the *Sharing outside of Cloud Foundry organization* click on button *Create API key and documentation link*
     ![manage](images/shareoutside.jpg)
 - Click on button *Create API key and documentation createapikey.jpg
     ![manage](images/createapikey.jpg)

 - Copy the API document link
     ![doclink](images/doclink.jpg)
 - Open it in your browser on test your API with your API Key.
-    - Click
+- Click on Get operation.
 - Click **try it**
 - Enter API Key
 - Enter a order number.
 For example 2999 because my PDF file is IN_00**2999**_22007894_93135.pdf

     ![tryit](images/tryit.jpg)

 - If all is OK.
 API Get return 200 with encoded file in body

         ```
         {